Algorithm Development and High-Performance Software Implementation: Areas I've done serious analysis and coding in include:

 E. W. Mayer and K. G. Powell, ``Viscous and inviscid instabilities of a trailing vortex,'' Journal of Fluid Mechanics 245, pp. 91-114, December 1992.

 E. W. Mayer and K. G. Powell, ``Similarity solutions for viscous vortex cores,'' Journal of Fluid Mechanics 238, pp. 487-508, May 1992.

 Mlucas: an open-source program for testing the character of Fermat and Mersenne numbers.

 E. W. Mayer, Efficient long division via Montgomery multiply.

 Iterative Methods for Solving Nonlinear Algebraic Equations: A web tutorial on the Newton-Raphson method, its higher-order-convergent analogs, and applications in areas such as solution of nonlinear differential equations and number theory.

-S.-T. Lee and E. W. Mayer, ``Long's vortex revisited,''.
+S.-T. Lee and E. W. Mayer, ``Long's vortex revisited''.
 Due to career changes on the part of both authors, this work based On Lee`s 1998 PhD dissertation languished for a decade.
 I finally cleaned it up and submitted it to the Journal of Fluid Mechanics in early 2010.
-The reviews were mixed, to put it mildly: Out of 4 referees, 2 were strongly for, 2 were strongly against, as a result of which the manuscript was rejected.
-In hopes the generalized asymptotics for the Long-style vortices or the hybrid asymptotic/numeric approach for automated matching of the far-field and inner-core solutions may prove interesting to other researchers in the field, the paper has been archived online here.
+The reviews were strongly bipolar, but in hopes the generalized asymptotics for the Long-style vortices or the hybrid asymptotic/numeric approach for automated matching of the far-field and inner-core solutions may prove interesting to other researchers in the field, the paper has been 'arXived' online at the above link.